SharkyZg/FCND-Controls-CPP/writeup.md

   yawRateCmd = kpYaw * yawError;
 ```

-#### 5. Implementation of calculating the motor commands given commanded thrust and moments in C++
+#### 6. Calculating the motor commands given commanded thrust and moments in C++

-To generate commanded thrust for each propeller it is necessary first to convert commanded moments around specific axis to forces.
-That is achieved by dividing commanded moment with the distance to the center of the drone.
+To generate the commanded thrust for each propeller it is necessary first to convert commanded moments around specific axis into forces.
+That is achieved by dividing commanded moment with the propeller distance to the center of mass of the drone.

+Once Fx, Fy and Fz values have been calculated it is possible to derive the trusts of the specific propellers by adding or subtracting force based on the propellers position.

+In addition to the forces needed for the rotation, the collective thrust is added to the commanded thrust to keep the drone on the desired altitude.
+Collective trust is of course input from the altitude controller.

 ```cpp
     float l = L / sqrtf(2.f);